trenttownsend/SecRev/README.md

 -s FILESERVER [SHARE ...]
     Specify the file server and an arbitrary number of shares (e.g., -s FILESERVER share1 share2).
 ```

+The files 'ignore-users.txt', 'ignore-groups.txt', and 'convert-users.txt' are used to modify the output of the program.